fahmizainal17/Git_Notes_Project/README.md

 - [Git Commands](https://git-scm.com/docs)
 - [Git Workflow](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging)

-This comprehensive syllabus aims to solidify your understanding of Git basics while introducing you to more advanced commands and workflows, promoting effective collaboration and version control management.
+This comprehensive syllabus aims to solidify your understanding of Git basics while introducing you to more advanced commands and workflows, promoting effective collaboration and version control management.Thank you.